 We support and invite prospective students to learn more about OSU's office of Diversity and Cultural Engagement, the Lonnie B. Harris Black Cultural Center, the Ettihad Cultural Center, the Asian and Pacific Cultural Center, the Centro Cultural César Chávez, the Native American Longhouse Eena Haws, the Pride Center, and the Women's Center.

 Our program’s and Oregon State University’s support for students with DACA, undocumented students, and students from mixed-immigration status families is unwavering.
 You can find more information on OSU’s policies here.
 If you are an undocumented or DACAmented student interested in the graduate program in applied anthropology, you are encouraged to contact the Interim Graduate Program Director, Dr. Melissa Cheyney to find answers to questions about what Oregon State University will do to support you.
 Dr. Kenneth Maes, Graduate Program Director, is on sabbatical for the 2018-2019 school year.

 To apply, use these links for our Masters and PhD programs.
 Applications must be received at the graduate school by Jan.
-15. To be considered for scholarships, applications must be received by Jan.
-1.
+4.